muness/muness.github.io/_posts/2023-06-07-llm-prompt-types.md

 - **Context or facts that would be useful to include:** The specific piece of information or fact that is being asked for.
 - **Recommendation of how one could evaluate responses:** Check if the response correctly provides the specific piece of information or fact that was asked for.
 - **Summary:** Retrieval prompts are like asking someone to find a specific piece of information.
 You can evaluate the response by checking if it correctly provides the specific piece of information.

+Retrieval prompts and closed-ended prompts both aim to extract specific information, but they differ in their application and the nature of the information they seek.

+**Retrieval Prompts** are used to retrieve a specific piece of information or fact from a large dataset or knowledge base.
+They are often used in the context of question-answering systems where the model is expected to pull out a specific fact or piece of information from its training data.
+For example, "What is the capital of France?" or "Who won the Nobel Prize in Literature in 2020?".

+**Closed-ended Prompts**, on the other hand, are designed to elicit a specific, often binary, response.
+These prompts are typically used when the answer is a simple fact or a yes/no answer.
+For example, "Is Paris the capital of France?" or "Did Alice Munro win the Nobel Prize in Literature in 2020?".

+While both types of prompts seek specific information, the key difference lies in the nature of the response.
+Retrieval prompts expect the model to search its training data for a specific fact or piece of information, while closed-ended prompts expect a simple, often binary, response.

+In some cases, the distinction between these two types of prompts can be blurry, as both are used to extract specific information.
+However, the distinction lies in the nature of the question and the expected response.
+Whether they should be considered as one type or two distinct types can depend on the specific use case and the level of granularity one wishes to apply in categorizing prompts.

 #### 12. Rewrite Prompts